International fee place

 If your fees remain unpaid, your enrolment will be cancelled and you'll need to reapply for the course.
 You'll remain liable for any outstanding debt.
 There are some circumstances you may be able to request a refund.

-To find out what these are, see Section 3: Refund policy - 2019 Terms and conditions
+To find out what these are, see the University's current tuition fee terms and conditions.

 Funding your studies